angelmanzur/Room_for_dessert/README.md

   - find an excuse to try new desserts

 ## Data
 Certainly there are millions of dessert recipes out there - a simple Google search of 'dessert recipes' returns about 726 million results!
-Instead of spending the next few weeks (or months!) scraping different recipe websites searching for the ultimate recipe, we can use the data collected by [Marin et al.][1] for their project *Recipe1M+:  A Dataset for Learning Cross-Modal Embeddings for Cooking Recipes and Food Images* published in the IEEE Tansactions on Pattern Analysis and Machine Intelligence.
+Instead of spending the next few weeks (or months!) scraping different recipe websites in search of the ultimate recipe, we can use the data collected by [Marin et al.][1] for their project *Recipe1M+:  A Dataset for Learning Cross-Modal Embeddings for Cooking Recipes and Food Images* published in the IEEE Tansactions on Pattern Analysis and Machine Intelligence.

 The datasets, which can be accessed [here](http://im2recipe.csail.mit.edu/), consist of over 1 million recipes with 13 million associated images.
 For this project, I will only focus on the text recipes.
 The data is stored in two json files:
   - layer1.json file, (1.3Gb) with 1,029,720 recipes.